 The rescue name Friends for Life emphasizes that our feelings and connection with her didn't end and that we are committed to doing all in our power for each animal we are caring for to find his/her home for life.

-We decided to help owners who can't keep their animals and prevent them from going to shelters, where the future is unknown for them, and rescuing animals from high-kill shelters.
+We decided to help owners who can't keep their animals and prevent them from going to shelters, where the future is unknown for them, and rescue animals from high-kill shelters.

 Our volunteers provide these animals with a safe environment, medical care, and love and attention until they find their forever home.